OpenF2/F2/docs/src/container-development.md

 </p>

 <p class="alert alert-block alert-info">
-Starting with F2 version 1.2, `AppHandlers` is the preferred method for Container Developers to manage app layout.
+Since F2 version 1.2, `AppHandlers` is the preferred method for Container Developers to manage app layout.
 </p>

 The `AppHandlers` functionality provides an event-based system for Container Developers' web applications.
 The addition of a collection of constants in `F2.Constants.AppHandlers` shows the primitive set of event types (or hooks) available to developers, including hooks such as `appCreateRoot`, `appRenderAfter`, `appDestroyAfter` and more.
 (Review the complete `F2.Constants.AppHandlers` collection in [the F2.js SDK documentation](./sdk/classes/F2.Constants.AppHandlers.html).)